Review the following information about supported release versions for Gloo Platform, including dependencies on open source projects like Istio.

 Known Istio issues

-- Istio version 1.17 does not support the Gloo legacy metrics pipeline, which is installed as the default metrics pipeline in Gloo Gateway version 2.2 and earlier.
+- Istio version 1.17 does not support the Gloo legacy metrics pipeline, which is installed as the default metrics pipeline in Gloo Gateway installations.
 Before you upgrade or deploy gateway proxies with Istio 1.17, be sure that you set up the Gloo OpenTelemetry (OTel) pipeline instead in your new or existing Gloo Gateway installation.

 - For any FIPS-compliant builds, you must use the

--patch1versions of the latest Istio builds published by Solo, such as
+-patch1versions of the latest Istio versions published by Solo, such as

 1.17.2-patch1-solo-fipsfor Gloo Istio version 1.17.
 These patch versions fix a FIPS-related issue introduced in the upstream Envoy code.